vuetifyjs/nuxt-module/docs/guide/features/icons/font-icons.md

 :::

-The module will use the CDN version of the font icon.
-If you want to use the local version, you only need to install the corresponding dependency, the module will auto-detect it and will switch to register the font to use the local version.
+The module uses the CDN version of the font icon by default.
+If you prefer to use the local version, install the corresponding dependency; the module will automatically detect it and switch to registering the font using the local version.

-The CDN used for each font icon library, you can use the `cdn` option to change it:
+You can use the `cdn` option to change the CDN used for each font icon library:
 - [CDN for Material Design Icons (mdi)](https://cdn.jsdelivr.net/npm/@mdi/font@5.x/css/materialdesignicons.min.css)
 - [CDN for Material Icons (md)](https://fonts.googleapis.com/css?family=Material+Icons)
 - [CDN for Font Awesome 4 (fa4)](https://cdn.jsdelivr.net/npm/font-awesome@4.x/css/font-awesome.min.css)
 - [CDN for Font Awesome 5 (fa)](https://cdn.jsdelivr.net/npm/@fortawesome/fontawesome-free@latest/css/all.min.css)

-To change the CDN for a font icon library, you only need to specify the `cdn` option:
+To change the CDN for a font icon library, specify the `cdn` option:
 ::: code-group

 ```ts [nuxt.config.ts]